 If there’s one thing that confuses and frustrates new (and even seasoned) copywriters when writing sales copy it’s the not-always-obvious features and benefits.
 (Are you thinking “I’m not a copywriter, so why should I care?”
 Trust me, if you’re an entrepreneur, you’re probably a copywriter.)

-We want to share all the great things about our new coaching program, so we say things like:
+For example, say you’re a coach and you want to share all the great things about your new coaching program, so you say things like:

 - 6-week self-study course